EvencY/FlappyBirdUE/README.md

 - Menu (currently there's only pause)
 - Background music / sound effects
 - Leaderboard with top 10 scores
-- Add flying animation for the bird
+- Flying animation for the bird
-- Start screen that will help start game - currently bird starts falling immidiately on start
+- Start screen that will help start the game - currently the bird starts falling immidiately on start
 - UI for start screen, scoring and menu